govCMS/GovCMS7/docroot/sites/all/modules/contrib/metatag/metatag_dc/README.txt

 Metatag: Dublin Core
 --------------------
-This module adds the fifteen Dublin Core Metadata Element Set [1] to the available meta tags, as defined by the Dublin Core Metadata Institute [2].
+This module adds the fifteen Dublin Core Metadata Element Set [1] (plus one) to the available meta tags, as defined by the Dublin Core Metadata Institute [2].

 The following tags are provided:
 * dcterms.contributor